 Given a rainbow $\mathfrak{S}=(\Omega,S)$, the linear span $\mathbb{F}[S]:=\langle \und{s}\rangle_{s\in S}\subseteq M_\Omega(\mathbb{F})$ is a rainbow algebra.
 Thus, there exists a one-to-one correspondence between rainbows and rainbow subalgebras of $M_\Omega(\mathbb{F})$.
-The statement below collects some properties of rainbow algberas. \begin{prop} Let $\mathfrak{S}=(\Omega,S)$ be a rainbow and $\cA=\langle \und{s}\rangle_{s\in S}$ the corresponding rainbow algebra.
-Then \begin{enumerate}[(a)] \item $\cA$ is symmetric iff all basic relations of $\mathfrak{S}$ are symmetric; \item $\cA$ is homogeneous iff $1_\Omega\in S$; \item $\cA$ is regular iff all basic relations of $\mathfrak{S}$ are regular. \end{enumerate} \end{prop} In what follows, we call a rainbow symmetric, homogeneous, or regular depending on which of the properties mentioned above it satisfies.
-Notice that the regularity of a rainbow always implies its homogeneity but not vice versa.
-A rainbow will be called \emph{thin} if all its basic relations are thin.
+The statement below collects some properties of rainbow algebras. \begin{prop} Let $\mathfrak{S}=(\Omega,S)$ be a rainbow, and let $\cA=\langle \und{s}\rangle_{s\in S}$ be the corresponding rainbow algebra.
+Then \begin{enumerate}[(a)] \item $\cA$ is symmetric iff all basic relations of $\mathfrak{S}$ are symmetric; \item $\cA$ is homogeneous iff $1_\Omega\in S$; \item $\cA$ is regular iff all basic relations of $\mathfrak{S}$ are regular. \end{enumerate} \end{prop} In what follows, we call a rainbow \emph{symmetric}, \emph{homogeneous}, or \emph{regular} depending on which of those properties its corresponding algebra satisfies.
+Note that regularity of a rainbow always implies homogeneity but not vice versa.
+A rainbow will be called \emph{thin} if all of its basic relations are thin.